Hossain79/Web-Dev-2021/README.md

 # Web-dev-2021
-This is design for the GitHub Classroom auto grading assignment
+This is a group assignment.
+Complete all three test by replit.

 ## test 1 HTML.
 1. In your html file add a button with inner text Change the background color.